kevinlin1/absurdle/README.md

 - ⬜🟩🟨⬜ — *else*
 - 🟩🟩🟩🟩 — *flew*

-Why does the manager choose the pattern ⬜🟩🟨⬜ instead of 🟩🟩🟩🟩?
+Why did the manager choose the pattern ⬜🟩🟨⬜?

 - [ ] The pattern contains the most ⬜ gray square tiles.
 - [ ] The pattern contains the least 🟨 yellow square tiles.